 - Website Traffic (if significant to your business model)

 - Company Assets

-Digital Exits has closed more than $26 million in business transactions within the last 3 years.
-Digital Exits’ process is simple, straightforward, and will give you a more precise calculation of what your business is truly worth than any calculator is able to.
+Business Exits has closed more than $26 million in business transactions within the last 3 years.
+Business Exits’ process is simple, straightforward, and will give you a more precise calculation of what your business is truly worth than any calculator is able to.